openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

-If you only want to create the GitHub application you can use `tkn pac bootstrap github-app` directly which would skip the installation and only create the github application and the secret with all the information needed in the `pipelines-as-code` namespace.
+If you only want to create the GitHub application you can use `tkn pac bootstrap github-app` directly which would skip the installation and only create the GitHub application and the secret with all the information needed in the `pipelines-as-code` namespace.

 {{< /details >}}